rshuhuachen/inbreeding-elephant-seals/README.md

 git clone https://github.com/rshuhuachen/inbreeding-elephant-seals.git
 ```

-Please find below a description of all raw data sets and the scripts
+Please find below a description of all raw and clean data sets and the scripts used to clean up data, run models, and plot figures.

 ## Raw data